pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

 ## <a id="supported-providers"></a> Supported Providers

-The currently supported Git providers are GitHub and GitLab.
+The supported Git providers are GitHub and GitLab.

 ## <a id="configuration"></a> Configure